dvdmtw98/notes/notes-vault/blockchain/bitcoin/bitcoin-bech32-address.md

 v1: Program has to be 32 bytes

 The last six characters form the checksum
 Utilizes the BCH error correcting code

+The entire value (leaving HRP) is then encoded using a special Base32 encoding to generate the final address

 P2WPKH: Commitment calculated in the same way as P2PKH
 P2WSH: Commitment calculated using SHA256